krmak/ibm_hr_emp_attrition/README.md

 # ibm_hr_emp_attrition
-Python Jupyter and Apache Spark Databricks notebooks, data sets, and other materials for personal IBM HR Employee Attrition data science project.
+This repository consists of Python Jupyter and Apache Spark Databricks notebooks, data sets, and other materials for personal IBM HR Employee Attrition data science project.
+In this project, I explored, visualized, engineered, and selected the features used to predict whether an IBM employee will leave the firm.
+Also, I trained logistic regression, k-nearest neighbors, and decision tree machine learning models to predict employee attrition.
+The final phase of the project involved grouping employees into three clusters through k-means clustering and the features selected to predict employee churn.

-UPDATE on 05.07.2019: I broke the project Python Jupyter Notebook into smaller notebooks and incorporated the code where I converted the finalized churn modeling dataframe into a pickle object.
+UPDATE on May 7, 2019: I broke the project Python Jupyter Notebook into smaller notebooks and incorporated the code where I converted the finalized churn modeling dataframe into a pickle object.